ziyunxiao/virtualR/README.md

 ## restore
 use this command after you clone your project. the default file is requirements.txt.

-parameter --enforce_version TRUE|FALSE default TRUE This parameter controlsl if you need enforce to exact version number or not.
+parameter --enforce_version TRUE|FALSE.
+The default value is TRUE.
+This parameter controlsl if you need enforce to exact version number or not.
 By default freeze command will generate libraries with version.
 Without modifying it, the restore command will restore with exact version number.
 But if you want use >= with version number other than modify the requirements.txt, you can give this parameter with FALSE.

 e.g.
 ```